brhastings1/markdown/mymarkdown.md

 To update TOC after adding new header elements.
 Ctrl-Shift-P, "Update Table of Contents" (Markdown all in One:Update Table of Contents)

 Seems to work best if use same header levels throughout.
 Having on single # at the end only generates TOC for that item.
+This may because a single # is the highest level header (H1) and so it starts with that one.

 ## Chrome extension